-Managing organizations: Coastal Rivers Conservation Trust
+Managing organization: Coastal Rivers Conservation Trust

 Directions to Trailhead:

-Great Salt Bay Farm is located at 110 Belvedere Road in Damariscotta, less than half a mile off of Route 1.
+Salt Bay Farm is located at 110 Belvedere Road in Damariscotta, less than half a mile off of Route 1.
 Coming up Route 1 from the South, pass the main Damariscotta exit and continue for slightly more than 2 miles to the blinking light at Belvedere Road.
-Take a left on Belvedere and Great Salt Bay Farm will be on your left.
+Take a left on Belvedere and Salt Bay Farm will be on your left.
 From the North on 1, after you cross the Damariscotta town line from Nobleboro continue about a mile to the bottom of the hill and take a right at the blinking light onto Belvedere Road.